How To Add A Link Section To WordPress

 Name, Web Address & Description

-• Slug: The slug is the SEO friendly URL bit of your link category name.
-Use only lowercase letters without spaces (use hyphens to separate words).
+• Slug: The slug shows up in the web address of the link category name.
+Only use lower case letters and do not include spaces (use hyphens to separate words).

 Categories & Target

-In the Categories section, select a link category you’ve already created, or click on the ‘+ Add New Category’ link to add a new category.
+In the Categories section, tick one of the link categories you’ve already added, or click on the ‘+ Add New Category’ link to add a new category link.

-• _none means that when a visitor clicks on your link, they will exit your site and a new site or page will load in your web browser window instead.
+• _none means that when visitors click on the link, they will leave your site and a new website or page will load in your browser window instead.

 Link Relationship XFN